elehcimd/mltraq/mkdocs/tutorial/create-session.md

 # Creating sessions

 A session allows you establish a connection to the database where the tracking data is stored.
-An application can instantiate one or more MLTRAQ sessions to store and manage experiments across different databases.
+An application can instantiate one or more MLtraq sessions to store and manage experiments across different databases.
 If no database is specified, an SQLite in-memory instance is used by default: